Bedroom style

 • Cotton is more breathable than polyester, even at the exact thread count.

-✔️ Fabric type matters most — Think Egyptian cotton, bamboo, or linen.
+• Fabric type.
+High-quality fabrics usually include Egyptian cotton, bamboo, or linen.

 Fabric Type High-Quality Thread Count Range Notes